-Hillary Clinton, the front-runner in the presidential race and the wife of Bill Clinton, is one of the most powerful women of today.
-She’s also the first woman to become of U.S Senator.
+Hillary Clinton, the former first lady and former secretary of state, is one of the most powerful women of today.

 Louisa May Alcott, the writer of the novel “Little Women” is widely popular even today.
 We feel that this beautiful name, meaning ‘fame’ deserves a second chance.